hwbehrens/DStarLite/README.md

 # DStarLite
 An experimental Python implementation based on the D* Lite Paper.
+The entire implementation and source code can be found here: https://github.com/hwbehrens/DStarLite

 Project setup is identical to that by the original Pacman implementation used in class.
 All commands should therefore be run from the pacman_domain directory.
 Note that valgrind may need to be installed to replicate memory usage statistics.